morsapaes/mz-raspberry-pi-temperature/README.md

 ## Overview

-In this demo, we’ll look at monitoring the temperature of a set of Raspberry Pi devices and extracting some insights from them and stream the data out to an external source.
+In this demo, we’ll look at monitoring the temperature of a set of Raspberry Pi devices and extracting some insights from them, and stream the data out to an external source.

 ### Raspberry Pi Mock